leadsblue-datasets/leadsblue-datasets/perspectives/marketer-perspective.md

 From a marketing perspective, a B2B email list is viewed as a structured audience dataset used to reach professional segments through targeted communication.

+In marketing workflows, a B2B email list may also be described as a structured business contact database used for audience targeting and segmentation.

 Marketers typically consider business email databases as tools for:

 - audience segmentation